 - A sudden shift in location

 Even a change in a dog’s routine, such as an adjustment to its daily schedule, can trigger a bout of depression.

 A string of rainy days can put anyone in a bad mood, including your puppy.
 Although a few days of bad weather will rarely lead to depression, if the weather is dreary and rainy for an extended period of time, it may negatively impact your dog’s emotional state.
 Some dogs may also react poorly to entire seasons — for example, a dog might become depressed during the winter and then happy again once summer arrives.

 A common cause of dog depression is the sudden loss of a friend.
 This most commonly occurs when another dog or pet that has been living in the same household passes away.
 However, a puppy may also become depressed if it no longer meets a neighborhood friend.
 Dogs also grieve when their owners pass away.
 Just like people, dogs create strong emotional connections and suffer when those connections are lost.

-Dogs can’t communicate with us verbally, which can make it difficult to tell if they’re in pain.
+Dogs can’t communicate with us verbally, which can make it difficult to tell if they’re in chronic pain.
 Oftentimes, dogs might fall into depression because they don’t know how to handle the pain of a physical illness.
 It’s important to keep an eye out for any symptoms of disease, such as vomiting, irregular stools or difficulty completing simple tasks.

 In some cases, dogs act depressed because they’re afraid of something.
 This could be anything from an unfamiliar environment to a strange scent.
 Because a scared dog can’t openly communicate its fears, it might respond by withdrawing from its favorite activities and people in an effort to protect itself.